This post may contain affiliate links. You can view our affiliate disclosure here.

 What Is Included

-First, we have what makes up the studio: the SwingBay screen & enclosure, Optoma EH460ST 1080p short throw projector, projector floor enclosure, landing pad turf, side barrier netting, and SwingTurf hitting mat.
+First, we have what makes up the studio: the SwingBay screen & enclosure, an Optoma 1080p short throw projector, projector floor enclosure or ceiling mount (your choice), landing pad turf (optional), side barrier netting, and SwingTurf hitting mat.

 The simulator technology itself is contained in the EYE XO bar, which is mounted on the ceiling.
 It houses two high-speed cameras that can record at over 3000 fps, providing real-time club and ball data with the help of advanced sensors.